iogf/crocs/README.md

 a lexer and a Yacc-like thing whose syntax is similar to Naur Backus.

 In Crocs you use classes to express regex it gets serialized to regex strings.
-You can also get hits for the patteerns a given regex matches.
+You can also get hits for the patterns a given regex matches.

 ~~~python
 from crocs.regex import Join, X